-Right after I got my drivers license, I went to an auto auction to buy my first car.
+Right after I got my driver’s license, I went to an auto auction to buy my first car.
 An auction representative showed me several vehicles before the bidding took place.
-My representative was an impeccably dressed man in his 60’s.
-I didn’t have much money so I picked a car with very high mileage but with an appealing appearance.
+My representative was an impeccably dressed man in his 60s.
+I didn’t have much money so I picked a car with very high mileage but an appealing appearance.
 It was a Volkswagen convertible.
 This man treated and drove that car as if it was a Rolls Royce!
 And because he did, I felt like I was riding in one with a millionaire!

 I didn’t buy a car that day but a learned an important lesson.
 It’s not a car that makes the man.
-The man (or woman) makes the car regardless of how much it cost or what condition it is in.
+The man (or woman) makes the car regardless of how much it costs or what condition it is in.

-Don’t allow yourself to be brainwashed by automobile advertising or by those around you who have succumb to their tactics.
+Don’t allow yourself to be brainwashed by automobile advertising or by those around you who have succumbed to their tactics.
 Rise above it.
 Spend your money on things that provide lasting or increasing value.